 If you don’t travel with a ton of items, this small pack is stylish and minimalistic.
 The interior of the bag is made from recycled plastic bottles, so it’s eco-friendly (which we all know I’m all about that), and there is a pocket on the back of the bag that you can put important items in.
 This bag comes in a variety of some muted tones, so they’re a great addition to any wardrobe.

-Essentials You Cannot Forget
+Absolute Essentials You (REALLY) Cannot Forget

 Always pack this along since this is the best form of identification that you can have and it ensures your entry into other countries.
 Before you depart, and when you’re booking your trip, make sure it’s valid for over 6 months before you depart.
 Some countries are extremely strict on this rule so make sure you keep it updated once those ten years wind down.